jakobvase/hugo-blog/content/_index.md

 I'm Jakob Vase.
 I'm a developer, musician, board game player, thinker, husband, and father of 3.
 I'm based in Denmark.

-Welcome to my site, have a look around!

 ## Stuff to read

 To see what I'm doing now, see my [now page](/now).